Vvaradinov/evmos-erc20/README.md

 ## Programmatic Deployment
 In order to deploy an ERC20 contract a deployer account is needed.
-We can get our default `vlad_validator` account's Private Key using a command by the Evmos daemon.
+We can get our default `vlad_validator` account's Private Key using a convenient command in the Evmos daemon.

 `evmosd keys unsafe-export-eth-key vlad_validator --keyring-backend test`